Richard J. Daronco: Preceding trial

-During the trial, Carolee Koster's father, Charles L. Koster, was asked to leave the courtroom several times for making disruptive noises and expressions.
+During the trial, Koster's father, Charles L. Koster, was asked to leave the courtroom several times for making disruptive noises and expressions.
 From 1971 to 1981, Charles Koster was a security guard employed by Chase Manhattan Bank.
 In 1969, he had retired from the New York City Police Department after twenty years as a mounted police officer.
 Before that, he was enlisted in the United States Army Air Forces and the National Guard.

-Daronco discussed security measures with the courthouse staff during the course of the trial, as he expected an adverse reaction from Carolee Koster.
-However, he did not believe in extensive precautionary security, and was described by his colleagues as "a trusting soul."
-He rarely had the courtroom's security camera and intercom system turned on, and even mentioned during the trial that he lived in Pelham, New York, where he was a resident for most of his life.
-Despite warnings from his staff, Daronco kept his home address listed in the telephone book, stating that "if they really want you, they'll find you."
-He also would ride public transportation from Pelham to the courthouse in Manhattan.
-On May 19, 1988, Daronco issued a 39-page decision at the conclusion of the 10-day trial.
+During the course of the trial, Daronco discussed security measures with courthouse staff, as he expected an adverse reaction from Carolee Koster.
+However, he did not believe in extensive security precautions, and was described by his colleagues as "a trusting soul."
+He rarely had the courtroom's security camera and intercom system turned on, and even mentioned during the trial that he lived in Pelham, New York, where he had lived for most of his life.
+Despite warnings from his staff, Daronco allowed his home address to be published in the telephone book, stating that "if they really want you, they'll find you."
+He also commuted to the Manhattan courthouse on public transportation.
+On May 19, 1988, at the conclusion of the 10-day trial, Daronco issued a 39-page decision.
 He ruled in the defendant's favor and dismissed the case.
 In his decision, he found that there was not a "scintilla of credible evidence" to support Koster's claims.

-Homicide
+Shooting

 On May 20, 1988, Charles Koster drove from his trailer home in Bath, Pennsylvania, to Pelham.
 He stayed the night at an unknown location.
-The following afternoon, Koster drove to Daronco's house, parking his car several blocks away at Holy Sepulchre Cemetery.
+The following afternoon, Koster drove to Daronco's house and parked his car several blocks away, at Holy Sepulchre Cemetery.
 He walked to Daronco's house, where he found Daronco tending to the garden in his front yard.
 Moments later, Koster fired four shots at Daronco from a .38 caliber revolver.

 Wounded by at least three of the shots, which caused major bleeding, Daronco attempted to escape into his house.
 Meanwhile, his wife, daughter, and a friend were in another part of the house.
 Hearing the gunshots, his wife entered the kitchen and found Koster chasing Daronco into the house.
 Koster pushed past her as she tried to hold the kitchen door closed.
 Daronco tried to barricade himself in his study, where he collapsed and died.
 Once inside the house, Koster killed himself with a fatal shot to the head.

 The Federal Bureau of Investigation determined that Koster and his family had been "consumed with [the] litigation," which had become a "crusade" for them.
-Charles Koster had spent most of his life savings to continue his daughter's lawsuit, and his suicide note indicated the killing was vengeance for Daronco's ruling in the case.
+Charles Koster had spent most of his life savings on his daughter's lawsuit, and his suicide note indicated the killing was vengeance for Daronco's dismissal of the case.